dajocarter/dajometal/src/blog/metalsmith.md

 layout: post.hbs
 ---

 This post will chronicle my adventure in using Metalsmith as a static file generator to create my portfolio site.
+Something about it being just like Gulp.